cozygene/FEAST/README.md

-(2) metadata - An m by 3 table, where m is the number samples.
-The metadata table has three colunms (i.e., 'Env', 'SourceSink', 'id').
+(2) metadata - An m by 3 table, where m is the number of samples.
+The metadata table has three columns (i.e., 'Env', 'SourceSink', 'id').
 The first column is a description of the sampled environment (e.g., human gut), the second column indicates if this sample is a source or a sink (can take the value 'Source' or 'Sink').
-The fourth column is the Sink-Source id.
+The third column is the Sink-Source id.
 When using multiple sinks, each tested with the same group of sources, only the rows with 'SourceSink' = Sink will get an id (between 1 - number of sinks in the data).
-In this scenatio, the sources ids are blank.
+In this scenario, the sources’ ids are blank.
 When using multiple sinks, each tested with a distinct group of sources, each combination of sink and its corresponding sources should get the same id (between 1 - number of sinks in the data).
 Note that these names must be respected.

 *using multiple sinks, each tested with the same group of sources: